Disney Genie & Lightning Lane at Walt Disney World

 - Select all the members of your party (or just make sure they’re all selected) and click “Join” or “Next”.

 - Hopefully one person got a boarding group!
 If not, don’t despair.
 Go ahead and enter the park when it opens, and at 1:00 pm you’ll have another chance to join a boarding group.
 Follow the same basic steps, starting at 12:58 pm or so.
-Note that everyone in your group needs to be in the park to join a boarding group at 1:00 pm.
+Note that everyone in your group needs to have entered the park to join a boarding group at 1:00 pm.
+It doesn’t appear that it’s necessary to actually be inside the park – just that at some point each guest actually entered the park.
 You can’t get a boarding group at 1:00 pm if you already got one at 7:00 am.

 - Whether or not you got a boarding group at 7:00 am or 1:00 pm, if Extended Evening Theme Park Hours are going to be offered in the park the ride is in, and you qualify for the extended hours, you can try again at 6:00 pm.
 You can get one for the extended hours even if you already got a boarding group earlier in the day!